zhouyuheng2003/DSD2024-rock-house/Project Document/interface specification v.7.0.md

 #### update from v.6.6 to v.7.0:

-1. In Interface 7, we add a BBSIDList.
+1. In Interface 7, we add a BSSIDList.
 BBSID is the Basic Service Set IDentifier, used to identify the owner (typically a shop) of the the WIFI.
 This can help identifying which shop the user is close to.